ee-jackson/spatial-premature-fruit-drop/code/exploration/10_using-capsules.md

 # Fruits with insect emergence holes

-SJW: *“I believe I have a Christmas present for you.
-Check out the definition of part=7 in the metadata for the 200 trap study.
+SJW: *“Check out the definition of part=7 in the metadata for the 200 trap study.
 There are a handful of species whose fruits are abscised with conspicuous “weirdnesses” when infested by an insect.
 Faramea occidentalis is an example that Sofia will know well.
 For this handful of species, we know an insect predator is the cause of immature fruit fall.
 For other species, you only have the reasonable inference that enemies cause immature fruit fall.
 Results for the handful of species with part=7 will, hopefully, substantiate this inference."*

 I‘ll have a look at the data for species with `part 7` counts to see how many fruits were dropped immaturely without insect emergence holes VS.